leandog/intelligent-engineering-with-ai/README.md

 1. Introduction to Prompt Engineering
 2. Practical Exercise: Stubs, Mocks, Fakes, and Doubles
-3. Building a Simple MVC Application with .NET and SQLite
+3. Building a Simple MVC Application
 4. Deploying the Application using GitHub Actions and a Free Cloud Provider

-## Pricing

-$1,600 per attendee.

 ## Additional Resources